5-a-day more like 2-a-day?

 Dinner

 Tip!
-Add vegetables to your dinner—broccoli, carrots, green beans, snow peas, snap peas, mushrooms, onions, peppers... the choice is yours!
-Steam them, boil them, roast them, stir-fry them, grill them... it all counts!
+Add vegetables to your evening meal – broccoli, carrots, green beans, mange tout, sugar snap peas, mushrooms, onions, peppers... the choice is yours!
+Steam them, boil them, roast them, stir fry them, grill them... it all counts!

-Fact: Carrots really do help you see better!
-They contain a type of vitamin A that’s essential for good vision.
+Fact: Carrots do actually help you see better, it's true!
+They contain a type of Vitamin A which is essential for good vision.

 Snacks